Refugees in Towns

 Supporting integration of refugees and host communities

-The Refugees in Towns project (RIT) promotes understanding of the migrant/refugee experience in urban settings in the US and around the world.
-Our goal is to understand and promote refugee integration by drawing on the local knowledge and perspective of refugees and locals, and working with them to develop case studies and reports of the towns in which they live.
+The Refugees in Towns project (RIT) promotes understanding of the migrant/refugee experience by drawing on the knowledge and perspectives of refugees themselves as well as local hosts, and working with them to develop case studies and reports of the towns in which they live.
 The project was conceived and is led by Karen Jacobsen, and is based at the Feinstein International Center at Tufts University.
 It is funded by the Henry J. Leir Foundation.

 Our goals are twofold